openreferral/specification/docs/initiative/index.md

 * **Add annotations to this documentation site using hypothes.is** - hypothes.is is an annotation service that is embedded in this site.
 (See the buttons in the top-right of this page.)
 Just highlight any text, and then use the pop-up box to add your comments.
 You will need to sign-up for a free account with [hypothes.is](https://hypothes.is/).

 * Add a new issue or [engage with an existing issue on GitHub](https://github.com/openreferral/specification/issues/).
 We use this issue tracker to schedule all formal updates to the specification.
 Anyone can view and search the issues already raised.
-You will need to sign-up for a free GitHub account to comment or create issues.
+You will need to sign up for a free GitHub account to comment or create issues.

 * Join our [community forum](https://groups.google.com/forum/#!forum/openreferral) where discussions around the specification are encouraged.